-Looking for a camera to capture pictures for your Instagram?
-You’re likely doing so because you’ve extracted all you can from your smartphone and are looking to upgrade your Insta game in 2021.
+Looking for a camera to capture high-quality pictures for Instagram?
+You’re likely doing so because you’ve extracted all you can from your smartphone and are looking to upgrade your Insta game in 2022.

-Whether you’re a traveler, model, fashion enthusiast, an influencer, or just a photographer by passion, if you want to push you Instagram pictures to stand out, you’ll need to upload high-quality images.
-It’s also possible that you’re looking to go all-in on Stories and Reels, in which case you need a fast, easy-to-use camera that could, perhaps, also help with Instagram Live.
+Whether you’re a traveler, model, fashion enthusiast, an influencer, or just a photographer by passion, if you want to push your Instagram profile, you’ll need to upload stand-out images.
+It’s also possible that you’re looking to go all-in on Stories and Posts, in which case you need a fast, easy-to-use camera that could, perhaps, also help with ever-growing Instagram Reels.

 Whatever the case, you definitely need something that’s either better than your smartphone, more interesting, is similarly flexible, or all of the above, then you’ve come to the right place!

 If you’re looking for something fun, you’ll probably want an action cam like a GoPro or Insta360.
 However, if you’re looking to up your image quality or video game, you’ll want a high-end mirrorless camera.
-That said, let us begin with the list of the best-rated options.
+That said, let us begin with the list of the best-suited cameras.

 - 1. Best Overall: Sony Alpha 7S III